hartnetl/the-sealiest-game-you-will-play-today/README.md

 - Users want to be able to reset the game

 - The owners want to make the game easy to understand
-- The owners want to make sure game isn't too complicated
+- The owners want to make sure the game isn't too complicated
-- The owners want to promote competitiveness to encourage people sharing the game with their friends
+- The owners want to promote competitiveness to encourage people to share the game with their friends
 - The owners want to make it clear if each ending counts as a win or loss

 ### 2.2 Scope

 The aim of this project was to design a project using vanilla JavaScript.
-I decided to go ahead with a text based adventure game with mutiple outcomes for the player to discover.
+I decided to go ahead with a text-based adventure game with multiple outcomes for the player to discover.

 The features to include:

 - Pop-up instructions for how to play the game - JS modal
-- Option to exit the game - 'x' button when clicked will redirect to main page
+- Option to exit the game - 'x' button when clicked will redirect to the main page
 - Score tracker - A JS function to increment score
 - Clear score option - A JS function to set scores to 0
 - Win / lose sound to signal winning and losing options - A JS function to allow sounds to play at appropriate time
-- Change background image to match scenario - Use JS to change bakground and main text
+- Change background image to match scenario - Use JS to change background and main text
-- Change background image to emphasize win/loss point - A green/red backgrounf for clarity
+- Change background image to emphasize win/loss point - A green/red background for clarity

 ### 2.3 Structure